AsaCooperStickland/situational-awareness-evals/README.md

 python sitaevals/scripts/evaluate_sweep.py openai_logs/<datetime>_experiment_1b.jsonl
 ```

-It should create a results file in `results/experiment_1b.csv`
+It should create a results file in `results/experiment_1b.csv`.
+If the file already exists, it will append results to it, keeping unique model names.

 2. Plot the results: